afrey09/storefront/README.md

 Phase 3: We will be connecting our Virtual Store to a live API so that our data is persistent and able to be separately managed.

+Phase 4: Complete work on the Virtual Store by adding detail pages for individual products as well as the the cart checkout page.

 ### How to initialize/run application

 npm start